mkhlb/6408B/README.md

 The ratio $L \over R$ describes the slope the robot will curve, while the size of this curve can vary the ratio $L \over R$ tells how much the robot will turn for how much it goes forward.

-This ratio will stay the same if the stick values are both multiplied by the same number, as if they're both bigger by the same amount only the magnitude speed should change, not the slope of the curve
+This ratio will stay the same if the stick values are both multiplied by the same number, as multiplying every term in both the bottom and top of a fraction by the same number is like multiplying the fraction by $1$.

 For instance suppose we double $Y$ and $X$, giving $.40$ and $.20$ respectfully.
 Now $L = .60$ and $R = .20$.